4DNucleome/PartSeg/tutorials/tutorial-chromosome-1/tutorial-chromosome1.md

 We base our analysis on chromatin lenght estimation based on density and not on volume, because of nucleous which takes space but does not contain chromatin. [link1](https://en.wikipedia.org/wiki/Human_genome) [link2](https://en.wikipedia.org/wiki/Chromosome_1) [link3](https://en.wikipedia.org/wiki/Centromere#Positions)

 Dataset for this tutorial can be download from [here](http://nucleus3d.cent.uw.edu.pl/PartSeg/Downloads/A_deconv_elements.zip).
 It contains 16 cut out nuclei with marked chromosome 1 territory.
 Voxel size is 77x77x210 nm.
 Data is deconvoluted.
-Data contains four channels: channel 0 - chromosome 1 territory (without centromere).
-(Marker does not bind uniformly to chromatin so this cannot be used to estimate chromatin density), channel 1 - chromosome 1 telomere 3', channel 2 - chromosome 1 telomere 5', channel 3 - chromatin density inside nucleus.
+Data contains four channels: channel 0 - chromosome 1 territory without centromere. channel 1 - chromosome 1 telomere 3', channel 2 - chromosome 1 telomere 5', channel 3 - chromatin density inside nucleus.
+We will use channel 0 for segmentation and channel 1 for verification.
+As marker does not bind uniformly to chromatin channel 0 cannot be used to estimate chromatin density),

-## Sample data process
+## Analysis steps

 ### Preparation